 - Discoloration or dark spots on your indoor walls or ceiling

-Drafts blowing through your home, even with all the windows and doors closed, suggest your home has some air leakages.
+Cold air blowing through your home, even with all the windows and doors closed, suggest your home has some air leakages.
 A qualified technician can use a blower door test to depressurize your home and identify the leak locations.
 You can also find leaks yourself by inspecting your doors and windows for cracks and gaps.
 Generally, any windows or doors that rattle or if you can see daylight around a door or window frame is a potential leak source.

 4. Inspect Your Fireplace

-- Discoloration on your chimney
+- Oil spots on chimney walls

 5. Drain Garden Hoses and Outdoor Faucets